Taco Tuesday with El Buen Zason Del Mago food truck + $1 off pints of beer! We love our locals.

 If you like a dessert stout, then this is the beer for you.
 This rich, thick brew offers up aromas of caramel and molasses, followed by malty-sweet dark chocolate and hints of Turkish coffee tempered by jammy, treacle notes.
 There is just enough dry roastiness to cut the sweet factor back to avoid being cloying, and instead finishes balanced and clean.

-Very light and refreshing ale, crafted with a lower ABV and 3 hop varieties to give you subtle grapefruit notes for a flavorful session ale you can drink all afternoon.
+Very light and refreshing ale, crafted with a lover ABV and three hop varieties to give you subtle grapefruit notes for a flavorful session ale you can drink all afternoon.

 This copper-gold lager offers up a deliciously malty take on a classic style, imbued with rich layers of grainy malt and earthy hops while maintaining a crisp, clean finish.
 A great choice year-round, though you’ll especially appreciate this beer on the patio.